 It has always been there until somebody gave it a name.
 Stress affects absolutely every single aspect of life, yet most of the lay press, radio, television and now the internet constantly discuss it, though without real awareness of exactly how far reaching the concept is and that it does represent not just an emotional problem, caused by deadlines, debts and/or annoying coworkers.
 In an athletic paradigm stress takes the form of overtraining and has ended many a career of all levels – from rising stars to great champions.
 A lot of eye opening moments while reading this book.

 Health and Nutrition

-The food we eat is an integral and pivotal part of being healthy and in tune with our bodies which in turn is the key to high performance.
-At the same time, the wide reaching concept of nutrition has been the most controversial aspect of human life and has given rise to many quacks and witch doctors.
-While this section has the highest risk to become a bland ‘cookbook’ of what to eat, rather than why, my goal is to direct you to some of the cardinal work that shows how to distinguish the good and the bad information that is constantly raining from advertising and even from the health authorities.
+The food we eat is an integral and pivotal part of being healthy and in tune with our bodies which in turn is the key to sustained high performance, rather than then meat grinder that takes young talent and spits it out mangled and injured before the age of 28, as has become the norm of most (professional) sports.
+At the same time, the wide reaching concept of nutrition has been the most controversial aspect of human life and has given rise to many quacks and witch doctors (and “certified” nutritionists).
+While this section has the highest risk to become a bland ‘cookbook’ of what to eat, rather than why, my goal is to direct you to some of the cardinal work that shows how to distinguish between the good and the bad information that is constantly raining from advertising and even from the health authorities.